 Easy techniques to thicken acrylic paint for more texture and contour while painting

-However, no matter how much paint you add, you end up with a runny, flat, and uninteresting splotch of paint.
-What can you possibly do to thicken up your acrylic paint to achieve that breath-taking 3D texture you’re looking for?
+You’re sitting at your easel, feeling the urge to add some texture to your scene.
+But, no matter how much paint you add, you end up with a runny, flat splotch of paint.
+What can you do to thicken up your acrylic paint to achieve that breath-taking 3D texture you’re looking for?

-You can simply add any of the following to your acrylic paint to give it that structure you’re looking for including:
+You can simply add a little bit of the following to your watery paint to give it different types of textures or whatever desired effect you’re looking for, including: